 Travertine Tile FAQ

-A. Travertine belongs to the larger family of stone called limestone also known as Calcium Carbonate.
-Marble is also a type of limestone that has had additional heat and pressure applied to it by the earth’s crust.
-Travertine is formed by minerals dissolving in ground water and then being deposited on the earth’s surface by rivers, natural springs, or geysers.
+A. Travertine belongs to the larger family of stone called limestone, which is also known as calcium carbonate.
+Travertine is a type of limestone that has had additional heat and pressure applied to it by the earth’s crust.
+It is formed by minerals dissolved in ground water, which are then deposited on the earth’s surface by rivers, natural springs, or geysers.

 Q. What colors does travertine come in?

-A. Travertine comes in many different colors including ivory, beige, walnut, noce, and gold.
-The color of travertine is the result of iron compounds or other organic impurities.
+A. Travertine comes in many different natural colors including beige, brown, gray, and gold.
+There may also be slight undertones of green, red, and rust, depending on the origin of the stone and the minerals inherent in the specific selection.
+The color of travertine is the result of iron compounds and other organic impurities.

 Q. What does the finished surface of travertine look like?

 A. Travertine is available in four main finish options: polished (shiny), honed (matte), brushed (textured), and tumbled (textured).
 The type of finish given to travertine determines how shiny the surface will be.
 Polished surfaces are the shiniest, while tumbled surfaces reflect the least amount of light.
 Polished and honed surfaces are flat and smooth, while brushed and tumbled surfaces are flat and textured.
 The most common finish for travertine is honed.